-As of September 30, 2018, the 19 HFAs have collectively drawn approximately \$9.1 billion (94 percent) of the \$9.6 billion allocated under the program.
-For fiscal years 2018 and 2017, this program has disbursed \$0.6 billion and \$1.7 billion, respectively.
+As of September 30, 2019, the 19 HFAs have collectively drawn approximately \$9.4 billion (98 percent) of the \$9.6 billion allocated under the program.
+For fiscal years 2019 and 2018, this program has disbursed \$0.3 billion and \$0.6 billion, respectively.
 Each state draws down funds as they are needed, but must have no more than five percent of their allocation on hand before they can draw down additional funds.
-States have until December 31, 2021 to utilize all HHF funding.
+States have until December 31, 2020 to commit funds and December 31, 2021, to expend all HHF funding.

 Each HFA submits a quarterly report on the progress of its programs.
 These reports measure states' performance against metrics set by OFS for various aspects of their programs.
+Direct links to each state's most recent performance report can be found at: